Thanksgiving (United States): American football

 American football is an important part of many Thanksgiving celebrations in the United States, a tradition that dates to the earliest era of the sport in the late 19th century.
-Professional football games are often held on Thanksgiving Day; until recently, these were the only games played during the week apart from Sunday or Monday night.
-The National Football League has played games on Thanksgiving every year since its creation except during World War II.
-The Detroit Lions have hosted a game every Thanksgiving Day from 1934 to 1938 and again every year since 1945.
+Professional football games are often held on Thanksgiving Day; until 2005, these were the only regular season games that the National Football League played during the week apart from Sunday or (from 1970 onward) Monday nights.
+The NFL has played games on Thanksgiving every year since its creation except during World War II, a series formally known as the John Madden Thanksgiving Celebration since 2022.
+The Detroit Lions hosted a game every Thanksgiving Day from 1934 to 1938 and have hosted one every year since 1945.
 In 1966, the Dallas Cowboys, which were founded six years earlier, adopted the practice of hosting Thanksgiving games.
-The league added a third game in primetime in 2006; unlike the traditional afternoon doubleheader, this game has no fixed host.
+The league added a third game in prime time in 2006; unlike the traditional afternoon doubleheader, this game has no fixed host.

 For college football teams that participate in the highest level (all teams in the Football Bowl Subdivision, as well as three teams in the historically black Southwestern Athletic Conference of the Championship Subdivision), the regular season ends on Thanksgiving weekend, and a team's final game is often against a regional or historic rival, such as the Iron Bowl between Alabama and Auburn, the rivalry formerly known as the Oregon Civil War between Oregon and Oregon State, the Apple Cup between Washington and Washington State, and Michigan and Ohio State playing in their rivalry game.

 Some high school football games (which include some state championship games), and informal "Turkey Bowl" contests played by amateur groups and organizations, are frequently held on Thanksgiving weekend.
+High school contests were once commonplace on the holiday but have rapidly declined since the late 20th century and into the early 21st century (except in portions of New England, New Jersey and widely scattered examples elsewhere) as schools shift their focus to state tournaments and winter sports.
 Games of football preceding or following the meal in the backyard or a nearby field are also common during many family gatherings.
 Amateur games typically follow less organized backyard-rules, two-hand touch or flag football styles.